Tornhoof/SpanJson/README.md

 - Support for read-only collections, ``ReadOnlyCollection``, ``ReadOnlyDictionary``, they are deserialized into a writeable type (i.e. List or Dictionary), then the read-only version is created via an appropriate constructor overload.
 - Support for tuples currently excludes the last type with 8 arguments (TRest)
 - Support for annotating a constructor with ``[JsonConstructor]`` to use that one instead of assigning members during deserialization
-- Support for custom serializes with ``[JsonCustomSerializer]`` to use that one instead of the normal formatter, see example below
+- Support for custom serializers with ``[JsonCustomSerializer]`` to use that one instead of the normal formatter, see examples below
 - Support for annotating a IDictionary<string,object> with ``[JsonExtensionData]``.
 Serialization will write all values from the dictionary as additional attributes.
 Deserialization will deserialize all unknown attributes into it.
   This does not work together with the Dynamic Language Runtime (DLR) support or the ``[JsonConstructor]`` attribute.
 See Example below.
 The Dictionary will also honor the Case Setting (i.e. CamelCase) and null behaviour for the dictionary keys.
 - Pretty printing JSON